seancorfield/honeysql/doc/operator-reference.md

 ## in

-Binary predicate for checking an expression is is a member of a specified set of values.
+Predicate for checking an expression is is a member of a specified set of values.

 The two most common forms are: